cs-ed/impacts-stevewalston/README.md

     * A method to increase inclusion rates of Native students
     * A method to increase inclusion rates of students from Rural locales
     * An advertisement that highlights the contributions in computing by diverse groups/persons
+  * At the completion of the "product" creation,

 ### Assessment